VHS Revival revisits the ’80s cult classic that never was

 I think it’s the insects’ turn – Harry Washello

 Made at the tail-end of the Cold War, this is less an allegory on the pitfalls of nuclear armament, more a study of the human condition, of the tenuous nature of civility and the futility of all that we deem important.
-In the end, we will fight for our lives and the lives of those we love, but beyond that our race treads a very delicate line, and although centuries of evolution has established an outward sense of decorum, the destruction of mankind seems but a petty quarrel away.
+In the end, we will fight for our lives and the lives of those we love, but beyond that our race treads a very delicate line, and though centuries of evolution have established an outward sense of decorum, the destruction of mankind seems but a petty quarrel away.